kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/data_visualization/homework/homework3.md

 * or the chart shown on page 6.
 * Or if you have a better idea you can propose and visualize them.

-You don't have to visualize them in multiple way but if you like you can provide as many options as you could.
+You don't have to visualize them in multiple ways but if you like you can provide as many options as you could.

 ## Task 2 Reproduce our Handwritten Digits example (50 pts)